KorvinM/wp_admin_bar-greet/README.md

 Tested up to: 3.7
 Stable tag: 1.2

+Teaching myself to write o-o code in a simple WP plugin.

 ##Description
 A WordPress plugin.
 Allows the user to change the default 'Howdy' greeting in the Toolbar.
 Go to Settings>General to configure with your chosen greeting!
 ##Important Notes